What is the latest update on the Alaska LNG Project?

 Pantheon whole-heartedly supports the AK LNG project, including working with the State of Alaska to enable the commercialisation of the helium potential of the Kodiak field, for the benefit of Alaskans and to support the funding and development of Pantheon’s core oil projects on the North Slope.

-Which gas is committed to the GSPA that supports Phase 1 of the Alaska LNG project, and is Megrez-1 gas also low CO2?
+Which gas is committed to the GSPA that supports Phase 1 of the Alaska LNG project?

 Gas produced from all of Pantheon’s leases (including Ahpun East leases) would be dedicated to the proposed Gas Sales Agreement with the AK LNG Project.
 In addition, Pantheon could sell any gas that exceeds the proposed contracted volumes that, in the highest case of 500 mmcfd for 20 years, would amount to 3,640 billion cubic feet (Bcf) out of a current estimate that exceeds 6 trillion cubic feet (Tcf).
-The Pantheon gas resources include Kodiak, the Ahpun West topsets, the Alkaid horizon, and any Ahpun East accumulations proven up by the upcoming Megrez-1 flow tests.
+The Pantheon gas resources include Kodiak, the Ahpun West topsets, the Alkaid horizon.

 What will happen to Pantheon shares held on AIM following a US listing?